 We are a defendant in a number of lawsuits filed in state and federal courts containing various class-action allegations under state wage-and-hour laws.
 In one of these cases, Marlo v.
 UPS, which has been certified as a class action in a California federal court, plaintiffs allege that they improperly were denied overtime, and seek penalties for missed meal and rest periods, and interest and attorneys' fees.
 Plaintiffs purport to represent a class of 1,200 full-time supervisors.
-The court granted summary judgment in favor of UPS on all claims and plaintiffs have appealed.
+In August 2005, the court granted summary judgment in favor of UPS on all claims, and plaintiff appealed the ruling.
+In October 2007, the appeals court reversed the lower court's ruling.
 We have denied any liability with respect to these claims and intend to vigorously defend ourselves in this case.
 At this time, we have not determined the amount of any liability that may result from this matter or whether such liability, if any, would have a material adverse effect on our financial condition, results of operations, or liquidity.

 In another case, Cornn v.
-UPS, which has been certified as a class action in a California federal court, plaintiffs allege that they were improperly denied wages and/or overtime and meal and rest periods.
+UPS, which was certified as a class action in a California federal court, plaintiffs allege that they were improperly denied wages and/or overtime and meal and rest periods.
 Plaintiffs purport to represent a class of approximately 23,600 drivers and seek back wages, penalties, interest and attorneys' fees.
-UPS has agreed in principle to settle this matter in full for a total payment of \$87 million.
-On December 6, 2006, the court granted tentative approval of the settlement.
+UPS settled this matter in full for a total payment of \$87 million in the second quarter of 2007.
+The settlement had no impact on our 2007 operating results as it was accrued for previously during the third quarter of 2006.